 Let’s check out some of the graffiti and street art pieces in and around the district of Hongdae (홍대앞) a busy shopping, café, nightlife and residential area near Hongik University in Seoul, South Korea .
 It is well known for its street art.

 Click on any of the below images to open the gallery slideshow.
-You can view the entire set of photos in this series (over 200 images) at a higher resolution (2048×1365) at Flickr: Seoul Street Art (Hongdae) Photo Album.
+You can view the entire set of photos in this series (over 200 images) at a higher resolution (e.g., 2048 x 1365) at Flickr: Seoul Street Art (Hongdae) Photo Album (or at Google Photos)

 I took these photos one Sunday morning during a weekend trip to Seoul during late August 2013.
 The area is between Hongik University Station and the main gates of the university itself.
-One interesting thing about the street art in this district is that it is a mixture of vandal-style tagging, more elaborate pieces, works that seem to have been commissioned by business owners and publicly displayed art (like the black and white work of drawn faces with photographed eyes).
+One interesting thing about the street art in this district is that it is a mixture of vandal-style tagging, more elaborate pieces, works that seem to have been commissioned by business owners and publicly displayed art.

 Here is a video montage I created for my background music series using these images:

 I was wondering whether to include the negative imagery of the graffiti artist behind Nana-is-Real as the imagery seems pro-depression, pro-cutting and pro-suicide, but I decided to include them as the colors, text and images work together to powerfully convey a kind of aggressive self-loathing—a ‘Scream’ for the youth of today.
 If you dislike those images, please stick around for the lovely cows!